Starting Over Again (Dolly Parton song)

 "Starting Over Again" is a song recorded by American entertainer Dolly Parton.
 The song was written by Donna Summer and her husband Bruce Sudano.
 Parton's recording was performed as a slow tempo ballad, gradually building to a dramatic crescendo.
-It was released in March 1980 as the first single from her album Dolly, Dolly, Dolly.
-"Starting Over Again" made the U.S. pop top forty, peaking at number 36, and reached number 1 on the U.S. country charts on May 24, 1980, becoming Parton's 12th number one.
+It was released in February 1980 as the first single from her album Dolly, Dolly, Dolly.
+"Starting Over Again" made the U.S. pop top forty, peaking at number 36, and reached number 1 on the Billboard Hot Country Songs chart on May 24, 1980, becoming Parton's 12th number one and making Summer first ever Black woman to write or co-write a song which reached number 1 on this chart.

-Donna Summer performed it live numerous times on television specials during the 1980s, including her own program, The Donna Summer Show.
+Donna Summer performed it live numerous times on television specials during the 1980s, including her own program, The Donna Summer Special.
 A studio version of the track has yet to surface.

 Content

 The song tells the story of a middle-aged couple separating after 30 years of marriage.
 It was based upon the divorce of Sudano's parents.